stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Clients are increasingly time poor and unable to focus on getting real work done.
 Client side leaders at all levels seem consumed in cultures of real-time messaging and 247 availability.
 Many (perhaps most) have lost the time and ability to research, think deeply, plan carefully and execute at speed.

 Clients need help to adopt and evolve new technology.
 Help they are willing to pay for to de-risk implementations and maximise ROI.
-The consulting opportunities are perhaps broader than what you might think:
+The consulting opportunities are broader than what you might think:

 * high level planning / context validation
 * change management & communications